-Situated on the borders of the Alto Monferrato, it is characterized by steep woody hillsides and eroded marly badlands that are breaking up with a great number of fossils re-emerging back to the surface.
+Situated on the border of the Alto Monferrato, it is characterized by steep woody hillsides and eroded marly badlands that are breaking up with a great number of fossils re-emerging back to the surface.
 Worth visiting: the fourteenth-century tower of San Fermo; nearby the tiny Romanesque church of San Fermo and the parish church of San Nicolao.

 For further information you can contact the Town Hall: 0144 99100